reach-sh/reach-lang/docs/dev/src/tut/rps/index.md

 ```

-+ Line 17 states that this block of code is something that _only_ `{!reach} Alice` performs.
++ Line 17 states that this block of code is something that _only_ `{!rsh} Alice` performs.
-+ That means that the variable, `{!reach} handAlice`, bound on line 18 is known only to Alice.
++ That means that the variable, `{!rsh} handAlice`, bound on line 18 is known only to Alice.
-+ Line 18 binds that value to the result of interacting with Alice through the `{!reach} getHand` method, which we wrote in JavaScript.
++ Line 18 binds that value to the result of interacting with Alice through the `{!rsh} getHand` method, which we wrote in JavaScript.
 + Line 18 also declassifies the value, because in Reach, all information from frontends is secret until it is explicitly made public.
 + Line 20 has Alice join the application by publishing the value to the consensus network, so it can be used to evaluate the outcome of the game.
 Once this happens, the code is in a "consensus step" where all participants act together.